 “The great thing about getting older is that you don’t lose all the other ages you’ve been.” –Madeleine L’Engle Click to tweet

-To celebrate my birthday this week, I reflected on the beginning of my own leadership journey.
+To celebrate my birthday a few years ago, I reflected on the beginning of my own leadership journey.
 Today, I want to share 7 lessons that have shaped and influenced my leadership over the last 20 years.

-Last Friday, I turned 37.
+This week, I turn 40.
 I know I’m getting old, or at least starting to feel it, especially after I play basketball.
 Looking back, my first leadership role was as captain of my high school basketball team.
-I’ve been in leadership ever since, which marks this week as 20 years of leadership opportunities.
+I’ve been in leadership ever since, which marks this week as 20 plus years of leadership opportunities.

-To celebrate my 37th birthday, I’m going to share the top 7 lessons I’ve learned in the last 20 years of leadership.
+A few years ago, I decided to share the top 7 lessons I’ve learned in the last 20 plus years of leadership.

 Lesson #1: Let Self-Awareness Be Your Guide